reinhart1010/nix/docs/en/common/elinks.md

 ---
 # elinks

-A text based browser similar to lynx.
+A text based browser similar to `lynx`.
 More information: <http://elinks.or.cz>.

-- Start elinks:
+- Start ELinks:

 `elinks`